kellythle/conference-system/phase2/README.txt

 For more information, please refer to the [Reading and Writing to Files] section of this readme.

-The file paths of the files is with the assumption that the group_0210 directory is the working directory.
+IMPORTANT: The file reading and writing assumes that the working directory is the phase 2 folder inside group_0210.
+Please confirm this before running, otherwise reading and writing from files will not function.

 ======== [Reading and Writing to Files] ========